hmrc/pension-scheme-accounting-for-tax/README.md

 Pensions Scheme Accounting For Tax
 ==================================

-Back-end microservice to support the file or amend an AFT Return
+Back-end microservice to support the file or amend an AFT Return //TOOO: Clarification on what support the file means?

 API
 ---

+// TODO: Clarification on the dynamic parameters?

 | *Task* | *Supported Methods* | *Description* |
 |--------|----|----|